Rational homotopy type and computability: The algebraic structure of

 \section{The algebraic structure of $[X,Y]^f$}

 We start by constructing the desired structure on $[X,Y]^f$ when $Y$ is a rational H-space.
 From the previous section, such a $Y$ is rationally equivalent to a product of Eilenberg--MacLane spaces.
 In particular, it is rationally equivalent to $H=\prod_{n=2}^\infty K(\pi_n(Y),n)$, which we give the product H-space structure.
-We will harness this to prove the following result. \begin{thm} Suppose that $Y$ is a rational H-space through dimension $d$, denote by $Y_d$ the $d$th Postnikov stage of $Y$, and let $H_d=\prod_{d=2}^\infty K(\pi_n(Y),n)$.
+We will harness this to prove the following result. \begin{thm} Suppose that $Y$ is a rational H-space through dimension $d$, denote by $Y_d$ the $d$th Postnikov stage of $Y$, and let $H_d=\prod_{n=2}^\infty K(\pi_n(Y),n)$.
 Suppose $(X,A)$ is a finite simplicial pair and $f:A \to Y$ a map.
-Then $[X,Y_d]^f$ admits a virtually free and faithful action by $[X,H_d]^f$ induced by a map $H_d \to Y_d$. \end{thm} Before proving this, we see how computing this structure gives the algorithms of Theorem \ref{main}.
+Then $[X,Y_d]^f$ admits a virtually free and faithful action by $[X,H_d]^f$ induced by a map $H_d \to Y_d$. \end{thm} The proof of this theorem occupies the rest of the section.
+Later, in \S\ref{S:XYAcomp}, we give an algorithm for computing this action which closely mirrors this proof.
+Before beginning the proof of Theorem \ref{thm:XYA}, we see how such an algorithm would also provide the algorithms whose existence is asserted in Theorem \ref{main}.

-If $(X,A)$ has cohomological dimension $d+1$, then there is no obstruction to lifting an extension $X \to Y_d$ of $f$ to $Y$, as the first obstruction lies in $H^{d+2}(X,A;\pi_{d+1}(Y))$.
+If $(X,A)$ has cohomological dimension $d+1$, then there is no obstruction to lifting an extension $X \to Y_d$ of $f$ to $Y$, as the first obstruction lies in $H^{d+2}(X,A;\pi_{d+1}(Y)) \cong 0$.
 Therefore $[X,Y]^f$ is nonempty if and only if $[X,Y_d]^f$ is nonempty.

-If $(X,A)$ has cohomological dimension $d$, then in addition every such lift is unique: the first obstruction to homotoping two lifts lies in $H^{d+1}(X,A;\pi_{d+1}(Y))$.
+If $(X,A)$ has cohomological dimension $d$, then in addition every such lift is unique: the first obstruction to homotoping two lifts lies in $H^{d+1}(X,A;\pi_{d+1}(Y)) \cong 0$.
 Therefore $[X,Y]^f \cong [X,Y_d]^f$.